dillontitcomb/today/README.md

 ## **Realist**

-### A personalized to-do list that helps you understand how you work.
+### A realistic to-do list app that knows all tasks are not created equal.

 ---